skeeto/skeeto.github.com/_posts/2020-05-15-w64devkit-a-Portable-C-and-C-Development-Kit-for-Windows.markdown

 My unusual application of Docker here is no exception.
 [Most software builds are needlessly complicated and fragile][simple], especially Autoconf-based builds.
 Ironically, the worst configure scripts I've dealt with come from GNU projects.
-They waste time doing useless checks ("Does your compiler define `size_t`?") then produce a build that doesn't work anyway because you're doing something slightly unusual.
+They waste time on superfluous checks ("Does your compiler define `size_t`?") then produce a build that doesn't work anyway because you're doing something slightly unusual.
 Worst of all, despite my best efforts, the build will be contaminated by